-Shared decision-making (SDM) emerged as a transformative approach in medicine in the past decades, revolutionising the decision-making process by placing patients at the centre.
-It lets patients and healthcare providers make healthcare decisions together, incorporating evidence alongside patients' preferences and values.2 Unlike evidencebased medicine, which quickly gained traction and transformed medical practice,3 4 SDM has faced and still faces challenges in achieving widespread adoption.56
+Shared decision-making (SDM) emerged as a transformative approach in medicine in the past decades, revolutionising the decision-making process by placing patients at the centre.1 It lets patients and healthcare providers make healthcare decisions together, incorporating evidence alongside patients' preferences and values.2 Unlike evidence-based medicine, which quickly gained traction and transformed medical practice,^{3 4} SDM has faced and still faces challenges in achieving widespread adoption.^{5 6}

-Many studies have reported barriers to SDM implementation, including a non-supportive healthcare system, time constraints, lack 2 of support and the complexity inherent in & both healthcare professionals' and patients' abilities to engage effectively in SDM.7-11 To overcome some of these barriers, studies have highlighted the necessity of changes in organisational culture and healthcare policies to foster an environment conducive to SDM implementation, including an emphasis on organisational leadership activities aimed at promoting SDM implementation.^{8-11} Additionally, various facilitators have been identified to promote SDM implementation.
-These include increasing awareness and knowledge of SDM, providing training and educational programmes on SDM, incorporating SDM into clinical guidelines and quality standards and using decision support tools and aids to facilitate the SDM process.^{7-11}
+Many studies have reported barriers to SDM technologies implementation, including a non-supportive healthcare system, time constraints, lack of support and the complexity inherent in both healthcare professionals' and patients' abilities to engage effectively in SDM.^{7-11} To overcome some of these barriers, studies have highlighted the necessity of changes in organisational culture and healthcare policies to foster an environment conducive to SDM implementation, including an emphasis on organisational leadership activities aimed at promoting SDM implementation.^{8-11} Additionally, various facilitators employer(s)) 2024.
+Re-use permitted under CC BY-NC.
+No commercial re-use.
+See rights and permissions.
+Published by BMJ.
+1Obstetrics and Gynaecology,